-Are you ready for Natural Products Expo West 2016?
+Are you ready for Natural Products Expo East?
 As a First-Time exhibitor to our show we would like to take this opportunity to provide some helpful tips and suggestions for you.
 Make sure that you are ready for your staff and your booth to stand out amongst the crowd.

 Show Floor Dates and Hours